 - Always keep your blinds and draperies open and your windows sparkling clean to let as much natural light into your home as possible.

 - Make sure your kitchen is spotless.
-Rid clutter from countertops and organize your drawers and cabinets.
+Rid clutter from countertops, and organize your drawers and cabinets.
 Buyers will look inside.

 - Clean the refrigerator.
 Remove magnets with coupons and your child’s artwork.

 - Make sure all floors are as clean as possible.
-Wax wood floors, shampoo carpets, bleach the grout in tile floors, if necessary.
+Wax wood floors, shampoo carpets, or bleach the grout in tile floors, if necessary.

 - Dust everything in sight, clean dead insects from light fixtures, and polish mirrors.